ilonabudapesti/ilonabudapesti.github.io/_posts/2015-5-18-HRR6-starts.md

 ---
 layout: post
-title: Hack Reactor Remote Beta Cohort 6
+title: HRR6 Starts
 published: true
 ---

 As a Tech Mentor it is always exciting to have a new incoming cohort of students.
 Monday May 11st we had the 6th cohort of Remote Beta start.
+Offical name: Hack Reactor Remote 6 or affectionately referred to as HRR6.

 ![_config.yml]({{ site.baseurl }}/images/config.png)